Swift Passage Can Help Spur Economic Growth

 President Donald J. Trump announced his intent to renegotiate NAFTA in May 2017.
 The negotiations started shortly thereafter, going through many rounds.
 In August 2018, the U.S. and Mexico reached a preliminary agreement, while the U.S. continued separate negotiations with Canada.
-In October, Canada and the U.S. came to an agreement right before a self-imposed deadline, reassuring the deal would remain trilateral.
+In October 2018, Canada and the U.S. came to an agreement right before a self-imposed deadline, reassuring the deal would remain trilateral.
 The pact was rebranded the United States-Mexico-Canada Agreement (USMCA).
+The USMCA was signed on November 30, 2018 as President Trump called it the “most modern, up-to-date, and balanced trade agreement in the history of our country”.

 Benefits and Goals